slothy-optimizer/slothy/tutorial/README.md

 You can see that various instructions have been moved around to achieve fewer stalls.

 In the scheduled code, you can see `// gap` where SLOTHY would expect a "gap" in the current model:
-This is not a pipeline stall in the sense of a wasted cycle, but rather in an issue slot of the CPU that was not used.
+This is not a pipeline stall in the sense of a wasted cycle, but rather an issue slot of the CPU that was not used.
 The Cortex-A55 is a dual-issue CPU meaning in ideal circumstances 2 instructions can be issued per cycle.
 However, the Neon pipeline can only issue a single (128-bit/q-form) Neon instruction per cycle.
 Since our code only consists of (128-bit/q-form) Neon instructions, the best we can hope for is a single `gap` after each instruction.